berthayes/cp-zeek/Instructions.md

  The various scripts assume that the boto3 library can find your .aws/config and .aws/credentials files (in ~/ by default)

+ Admittedly, this is pretty stone-age.
+There are probably easier ways to do this, but I didn't have time to learn Ansible when I wrote this.

  ## git clone the repo
  Do this on one host (e.g. your laptop or other EC2 host), then distribute it to additional EC2 hosts later on